ArKT-7/won-deployer/guide/English/won-deployer-install-en.md

 - [```WoA Helper app```](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA)

 ### Setup - Android
+- After completing inintial setup on android, restart once so `magisk` can auto install
 - Download and install the **WOA Helper** app, then open it and grant it root access.
 - Download the **UEFI image** and place it inside the folder named `UEFI` in your internal storage.
 - Open the WOA Helper app and press the **QUICKBOOT TO WINDOWS** button.